|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy dish is the classic recipe for baked polenta, a moist and flavorful side dish that is excellent alongside any protein, vegetable, or soup that you're serving for dinner.
 This version is vegetarian—some baked polentas have lard or other animal fats—and can be easily made into a vegan dish when swapping the dairy ingredients for vegan alternatives.
-Polenta is naturally gluten-free, so people who adhere to this diet can safely eat it.
+Polenta is naturally gluten free.
 With one dish, five ingredients, and very little cleanup, you can check many different dietary needs boxes.

 Gather the ingredients.

-In a medium-sized bowl, stir together one cup of cold water, salt, and polenta meal.
+In a medium-sized bowl, stir together 1 cup of the cold water, salt, and polenta meal.

 Using the top of a double boiler, bring the remaining cups of water to a boil over direct heat.